nabilshajahan3110/Python-Functions/README.md

 # 1.What does the len() function do in Python?
 Write a code example using len() to find the length of a list.

-# A. The len() function is used to determine the length or number of items in a collection such as string, tuple, sets,
-#    dictionaries or lists.
-It returns an integer representing the length of the given object.
+# A. The len() function is used to determine the length or number of items in a collection such as string, tuple, sets, dictionaries or lists.
+It returns an integer representing the length of the given object

 l1 = list(range(1,7))
 print(l1,type(l1),len(l1))